Benjamin Morel

 Philosophy and passion

-Third generation at the Château de Valeyres, Benjamin Morel, trained in viticulture and oenology, respects the heritage of his forefathers.
-He travelled around the wine world for a few years before returning to the estate in 2004 and taking over the business.
-He made radical choices in order to develop the quality of the wines, to make the most of the terroir of the Côtes de l’Orbe and to sell in bottles to private customers and restaurateurs.
+The third generation at Château de Valeyres, Benjamin Morel, who has a background in viticulture and oenology, respects the heritage of his forefathers.
+After spending a few years wandering through the wine world, he returned to the estate in 2004 and took over the operation.
+He makes bold, decisive choices to enhance the quality of the wines, showcases the Côtes de l’Orbe terroir to its fullest, and shifts towards selling bottled wines to private customers and restaurants.

-The “Confidentiel” range was born in close collaboration with Frédéric Hostettler, master winegrower and childhood friend of Benjamin.
-The idea is to cultivate and produce wines jointly, in association of several skills, in order to increase their complexity while respecting the working tool and its environment.
+This is when the “Confidentiel” range is born, created in close collaboration with Frédéric Hostettler, master winegrower and above all Benjamin’s childhood friend.
+The idea is to cultivate and produce wines jointly, by combining several skills, in order to increase their complexity while respecting the work tool and its environment.

 At the same time, and for several years now, three other winemakers from the village and neighboring villages have been working closely with Benjamin.
 Together, they strive to produce the finest grapes, thus contributing to the reputation of the estate’s wines and that of the Côtes de l’Orbe.